MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ## Getting Started with Big Data in R

-The **RevoScaleR** package included in **Microsoft R Services** provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
+The **RevoScaleR** package, included in Microsoft R Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
 Even if you are relatively new to R, you can get started with just a few basic functions.

 ### Step 1: Accessing Your Data with *rxImport*